RoboForm is a password management system that consists of several elements:

 Synchronization is preformed:

-- Periodically once an hour.
+- Periodically once every 15 minutes.

 - On Master Password entry on the RoboForm Client side by the user.